Zaharid/virus_simulation/doc/doc.md

 otherwise.

 <div class="alert alert-secondary">
-Note: For simplicity Severe and Unattended agents are typically reported together in the user interface.
+Note: For simplicity Severe and Unattended agents are reported together in the user interface.
+Immune (Detected) and Immune (Undetected) agents are reported as immune.
 </div>

 #### Immunity loss